reversinglabs/rl-scanner-ado-extension/README.md

 ## What is rl-secure?

-`rl-secure` is a CLI tool that's part of the [secure.software platform](https://www.secure.software/) - a new ReversingLabs solution for software supply chain protection.
+`rl-secure` is a CLI tool that's part of the
+[Spectra Assure platform](https://www.reversinglabs.com/products/software-supply-chain-security) - a new ReversingLabs solution for software supply chain protection.

 With `rl-secure`, you can: